nzlul03/TABSA-BERT/README.md

 This repository is used as an attachment for the final project of the Advanced Information Retrieval course (2022).

-The title of the final project is: "Pemanfaatan BERT pada Targeted Aspect Based Sentiment Analysis melalui pembuatan Auxiliary Sentence"
+The title of the mini final project is: "Pemanfaatan BERT pada Targeted Aspect Based Sentiment Analysis melalui pembuatan Auxiliary Sentence"

 References:
 [Utilizing BERT for Aspect-Based Sentiment Analysis via Constructing Auxiliary Sentence](https://arxiv.org/pdf/1903.09588.pdf)